robertkirsz/vmanager/README.md

 ### Development

-To run the app, you need to these two commands running in separate terminal tabs:
+To run the app, you need these two commands running in separate terminal tabs:

 ```bash
 yarn serve